clemjvdm/n-body/README.md

 ## N-body Simulation

 An exploration of n-body simulations and related algorithms.
-I started this repository a little under a year ago (as of `02/01/2025`), and I feel I implemented some interesting algorithms and even came up with my own a priori continuous time collision detection algorithm.
+I started this repository a little under a year ago (as of `02/01/2025`), and I feel I implemented some interesting algorithms and even came up with some fun solutions.
 However I never documented it, but now I am looking to apply for masters I have a good incentive to do so :grin:.

 So the I will start documenting, cleaning up and maybe even extending the code.
 A list of things I am aiming to do and their progress can be found in the To-do section.